 If you have specific health conditions, it is best to discuss a healthy ageing meal plan with your doctor.
 If you would like to consult a nutritionist online, Avaana can help you find one.

 How much exercise is required to allow healthy ageing?

 Older adults are recommended 30 minutes of physical activity a day, with at least a medium level of intensity.
-You can complete a half hour brisk walk or workout, or you could split it up into shorter duration exercise across the course of the day.
+You can complete a half-hour brisk walk or workout, or you could split it up into shorter duration exercises across the course of the day.

-Daily activities like gardening, carrying grocery bags, hanging up the laundry, or cleaning the house all add up to physical activity, but it important that you maintain an exercise routine for healthy aging.
+Daily activities like gardening, carrying grocery bags, hanging up the laundry, or cleaning the house all add up to the physical activity, but it is important that you maintain an exercise routine for healthy aging.

 By exercising and remaining active, you will notice these benefits: